Anatid/XML-Documentation-for-the-KSP-API/README.md

 Probably you can use Assembly-CSharp.xml in MonoDevelop too but I don't use MonoDevelop so I don't know.

+### Web documentation

-You can also check out [this web version](http://anatid.github.io/XML-Documentation-for-the-KSP-API/annotated.html) of the documentation, generated using Doxygen.
+You can also check out **[this web version](http://anatid.github.io/XML-Documentation-for-the-KSP-API/annotated.html)** of the documentation, generated using Doxygen.
 Currently only classes that have at least some documentation appear in the web documentation.

 How to contribute to this documentation
 ---------------------------------------

+This documentation is only as good as the effort that the community puts into it!
+You can help.

 To add new info on a class that already has some documentation: